-- Shorts, skirts, and dresses must be mid-thigh or middle-finger length when arms are extended at the side - Leggings and yoga pants may not be worn unless a tunic style shirt is worn that is mid-thigh or middle-finger length.
+- Shorts, skirts, and dresses must be mid-thigh or thumbs when arms are extended at the side - Leggings and yoga pants may be worn as long as undergarments cannot be seen through them.
 Tights are not to be worn as pants, but may be worn under skirts or shorts.
 Absolutely no fishnets. - Pants must be worn at the waist and may not be excessively baggy or sagging. - Midriffs, and backs must be completely covered.
 At least 3 inches of the shoulders must be covered at all times. - Clothing must conceal all undergarments.
-No halter tops, spaghetti straps, off the shoulder, low-cut or seethrough tops are permitted. - Clothing must not have holes or tears. - No backless shoes, open toed shoes or flip flops are permitted on campus. - Beanies, hats and sunglasses may be worn outside only. - Baggy, oversized shirts are not permitted. - Shirts may be no longer than fingertip length with arms extended at the side. - No belt buckles with initials, inappropriate or gang-related symbols are permitted. - Bandanas, heavy chains, wallet chains, jewelry with spikes, or other dangerous items are not permitted on campus. - Pajamas, sleepwear/blankets, and slippers are not to be worn to school. - Students are not to write on their own or others' bodies, clothing or backpacks. - · Clothing and jewelry shall not have writing, pictures or any other insignia that are crude, vulgar, violent, profane, sexually suggestive, representative of death, or that advocate racial, ethnic, or religious prejudice, that promote drugs, alcohol, tobacco, weapons, anti-social or gang activity.
+No halter tops, spaghetti straps, off the shoulder, low-cut or see-through tops are permitted. - Clothing must not have holes or tears above the thumbs when arms are extended at the side. - No backless shoes, open toed shoes or flip flops are permitted on campus. - Hats, jacket/sweater hoods and sunglasses may be worn outside only. - No belt buckles with inappropriate or gang-related symbols are permitted. - · Heavy chains, wallet chains, jewelry with spikes, or other dangerous items are not permitted on campus. - Pajamas, sleepwear/blankets, and slippers are not to be worn to school. - Students are not to write on their own or others' bodies, clothing or backpacks. - Clothing and jewelry shall not have writing, pictures or any other insignia that are crude, vulgar, violent, profane, sexually suggestive, representative of death, or that advocate racial, ethnic, or religious prejudice, that promote drugs, alcohol, tobacco, weapons, anti-social or gang activity. - The principal has the prerogative not to allow items of clothing or accessories based on safety or considerations of appropriateness for school.